The Hippo Kinesio-Educational Rehabilitation (Hi.KER) Approach

 - Be part of the multidisciplinary rehabilitation team and knows how to collaborate with other specialists.

-- Assessed and record the clinical condition of the patient.
+- Assess and record the clinical condition of the patient.

 - Design a personalized